Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the financial data reveals several notable trends regarding the company's debt and capital structure over the observed periods.
+The financial data demonstrates notable trends in the company's leverage and capital structure over the observed periods.

 Debt to Assets